Yordan Alvarez Preview, Player Props: Astros vs. Tigers

 - The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.

-- Tigers pitchers combine to rank 14th in baseball in home runs allowed (147 total, 1.1 per game).
+- Tigers pitchers combine to give up 148 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Rodriguez will aim to earn his 10th win when he gets the start for the Tigers, his 20th of the season.
-He is 9-6 with a 3.03 ERA and 115 strikeouts in 113 2/3 innings pitched.
+- Faedo (2-4) gets the starting nod for the Tigers in his 11th start of the season.
+He has a 4.91 ERA in 51 1/3 innings pitched, with 45 strikeouts.

-- In his most recent appearance on Sunday, the left-hander went 6 2/3 innings against the Cleveland Guardians, giving up one earned run while surrendering four hits.
+- In his most recent time out on Monday, the right-hander threw six innings against the Chicago Cubs, allowing two earned runs while surrendering three hits.

-- The 30-year-old has put up a 3.03 ERA and 9.2 strikeouts per nine innings across 19 games this season, while giving up a batting average of .227 to his opponents.
+- The 27-year-old has an ERA of 4.91, with 7.9 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .195 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.